Angelmmiguel/material_icons/README.md

 	Apple MobileSafari  >= iOS 4.2
 	Android Browser     >= 3.0

 To increase compatibility you can use Unicode version of the library.
+To set Unicode icons, you need to change the line to load ligature CSS file on `application.css.erb` ~> `//= require material_icons` to this line:

+	//= require material_icons_unicode

+Next, you need to specify the helper to use unicode because it uses ligatures by default.
+Create an initializer file on `config/initializers/material_icon.rb` and set this content:

+	# Initialize material icons setup
+	MaterialIcons.setup do |config|
+	  config.unicode = true
+	end

 Now, the text inside of HTML tag is the CSS class!

 	<i class="material-icons face"></i>
 	<i class="material-icons md-36 face"></i>

+The [Helpers](#helpers) has the same syntax.

 This version increase the size of the CSS file too.
 To see the difference, these are the size for uncompressed CSS files: